-There is currently no specific information available about the end use of Karanal in Australia, but it is expected to be used as a fragrance ingredient in various products.
-Australian introduction volumes are estimated to be up to 175 kg/annum based on information from the International Fragrance Association (IFRA).
+Although there is currently no specific information available about the end use of Karanal in Australia, it is expected to be used as a fragrance ingredient in various products.
+The Australian use volume of Karanal in 2023 was estimated to be up to 190 kg/year based on data collected in the Asia-Pacific region by the International Fragrance Association (IFRA).